FaisalTamanoJr/Class-Notes/pages/ENGENVI - Lesson 5.md

 					- Loss of material mass.
 					- Change in porosity.
 					- Discoloration
-					- Emribbtlement
+					- Embrittlement
 			- Vegetative effects
-				- Interference in resource accumulation.
 				- Contact with the pollutants affect the metabolic function of leaves and interferes with [[carbon fixation]].
 			- Health effects
 				- short breath
 				- coughing and wheezing